 Below is a list of all 44 hot topics – essays by Drug and Alcohol Findings explaining the background and evidence relating to topics which sometimes prompt heated debate.
 They are a popular way to get up to speed on the issues which matter in drug and alcohol policy and practice in Britain, and often too internationally.
-Sorted by the main topic addressed, the list shows in orange the type of entry, the year the collection was first made available (remember they are continually updated), and the type of file you will download when you click on the title.
-In blue is the collection’s title followed by a brief description.
+Sorted by the main topic addressed, the list shows in orange the type of entry, the year the hot topic was last updated, and the type of file you will download when you click on the title.
+In blue is the hot topic’s title followed by a brief description.

 Click blue titles to view full text in a new window